-The Friends of Douglass Greene Park
+The Friends of Thomas Greene Park

 Just a few blocks from the new Barclays Center – the park has a skate area, a children’s playground with a water feature, picnic tables, the popular “Double D” pool, free swimming lessons, basketball courts; and is a cooling center and hosts a free lunch program during the summer.

-The Friends of Douglass Greene Park continues to ready the park to receive an eventual 200,000 Brooklynites annually from Gowanus, Boerum Hill, Carroll Gardens, and Park Slope as neighborhoods continue to develop and expand.
+The Friends of Thomas Greene Park continues to ready the park to receive an eventual 200,000 Brooklynites annually from Gowanus, Boerum Hill, Carroll Gardens, and Park Slope as neighborhoods continue to develop and expand.

 Programming & Activities

-The Friends of Douglass Greene Park plan, organize and fund various activities throughout the year with the help of local businesses, organizations, partners and community residents.
+The Friends of Thomas Greene Park plan, organize and fund various activities throughout the year with the help of local businesses, organizations, partners and community residents.
 Activities include skate boarding, rock climbing, fundraiser and cultural events.

-The Friends of Douglass Greene Park Story
+The Friends of Thomas Greene Park Story

-The Friends of Douglass/Greene Park, Inc. formed out of a neighborhood-wide search for green space in the downtown Brooklyn area.
+The Friends of Thomas/Greene Park, Inc. formed out of a neighborhood-wide search for green space in the downtown Brooklyn area.
 The Boerum Hill Association initiated the search with a study conducted in 2005 by Phillips Preiss Shapito with funds from a grant from the JM Kaplan Fund.

 The study concluded that this park was profoundly underutilized and had not been updated in decades.
 The neighborhoods of Boerum Hill, Carroll Gardens, Park Slope, and Gowanus, the Wyckoff Gardens and Gowanus Houses each appointed representatives to establish a Board of Directors, under the direction of Sue Wolfe, who was President of the Boerum Hill Association at